 Our business has been subject to seasonal influences, with higher sales typically realized in our first and fourth fiscal quarters.
 General economic forces and changes in our customer mix have reduced seasonal fluctuations in revenue over the past few years and this trend is expected to continue.
 The costs of the Company's products are subject to inflationary pressures and commodity price fluctuations.
-The Company has generally been able, over time, to recover the effects of inflation and commodity price fluctuations through sales price increases, although, as we experienced in fiscal 2022 and continue to experience, there usually is a 6-9 month lag before our sales price increases catch up to such fluctuations.
+The Company has generally been able, over time, to recover the effects of inflation and commodity price fluctuations through sales price increases.